Reward Your Guest-Care Team and Reap the Benefits

 “When a manager sees them doing something they went out of their way to do, they can reward them with points.”

-Managers use an Excel tracker to input points in the system where they can be accessed by all managers.
+Managers use an Excel tracker to input points in the system where they can be accessed by all team leaders.

 “I encourage them to put the points in weekly so they can keep a tally,” Rudolph says.